-Our Intellectual Property Lawyers can assist you with Copyright Infringements.
-Copyright Law is a complicated area of Intellectual Property ("IP") Law.
-It is important to contact a knowledgeable lawyer to discuss your matter.
-Our IP Lawyer offer legal services across the Greater Toronto Area, including Mississauga, Oakville, Brampton, Burlington, Milton, Hamilton, Guelph, Kitchener, Waterloo, Vaughan, Newmarket, North York, and surrounding areas.
+Our intellectual property lawyer and IP lawyer can assist you with copyright infringements.
+Copyright law is a complex area of intellectual property ("IP") law.
+It is important to contact a knowledgeable copyright lawyer lawyer to discuss your matter.
+Our IP lawyer and copyright lawyer offers legal services across the Greater Toronto Area, including Mississauga, Oakville, Brampton, Burlington, Milton, Hamilton, Guelph, Kitchener, Waterloo, Vaughan, Newmarket, North York, and surrounding areas.

-A Copyright is the right to copy.
-Copyright Law encompasses various artistic works, whether it relates to literary works, visual arts, music, performances, etc. If a person copies, recreates, etc. your copyrighted work without a valid defence, then you are entitled to damages.
+Copyright affords a copyright owner, amongst other things, the right to copy.
+Copyright law encompasses various artistic works, whether it relates to literary works, visual arts, music, performances, etc. If a person copies, recreates, etc. your copyrighted work without a valid defence or consent, then you may be entitled to damages.
 The very basic test as to whether copyright infringement is occurring is whether a person has taken a substantial part of copyrighted work without consent.

-Copyright Infringement can occur in many ways when consent is not provided, including:
+Copyright Infringement can occur in many ways when consent is not provided, including the following:

 - Performing a copyrighted work.

 - Playing music for a commercial event you are hosting.

 - Reproducing a copyrighted artistic work (i.e. a logo) on your website.

 Recent changes to Canada's copyright law with the recent notice-to-notice system has caused some confusion to Canadians who may receive a notice letter from their Internet Service Provide ("ISP").
 It is very important that you contact a copyright lawyer, if you receive a notice from your ISP.